dssg/mlforpublicpolicylab/techsessions/remote-session2.md

 ## Remote development with Jupyter

-We're not going to cover this becuase you can use vscode for notebooks but leaving it here for those of you interested in doing it with jupyter.
+We're not going to cover this becuase you can use vscode for notebooks but we are keeping it here for those of you interested in doing it over a browser later on in the semester.

 ![](img/class_jupyter.png)